yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

 ### Task 4: Run complex operations on your data

-1. In the Azure portal, in the **Items** screen, click on the button **New Stored Procedure**.
+1. In the Edge browser that opened, in the data explorer, in the **Items** screen, click on the button **New Stored Procedure**, which you can find next to the button of open query.

     > **Note**: A New Stored Procedure screen appears which shows a sample stored procedure .

-1. In the New Stored Procedure screen, in the **Stored Procedure Id** text box, type **createMyDocument**.
+2. In the New Stored Procedure screen, in the **Stored Procedure Id** text box, type **createMyDocument**.

-1. Use the following code to create a stored procedure in the Stored Procedure Body.
+3. Use the following code to create a stored procedure in the Stored Procedure Body.

     ```Javascript
     function createMyDocument() {